To be truly competitive, a business must constantly reevaluate its policies and procedures to determine how effective they are.

 At PTW, we’re driven to ensure that all our services are as robust as they can be.
 We feel that it’s important to remain on the leading edge of best practices and keep up with current trends for Player Support.
-To that end, we’ve hired Neil Long, our new Director of CX Innovation and Transformation.
+To that end, we’ve hired Neil Long, our Senior Director, Global Player Support.
 We asked him to weigh in on the idea of how innovation can drive and support success in Player Support.

-Neil brings with him a wealth of experience and strong ideas on how Player Support can be improved.
+Neil has a wealth of experience and strong ideas on how Player Support can be improved.
 “I think it’s clear to most how valuable Customer Service can be when it’s good.
 Conversely, we all know how detrimental it can be when it’s bad, especially in today’s social media age where terrible experiences travel fast, ” he says.
-“Irrespective of what industry you’re in, Customer Service is ultimately an extension of a company’s brand, products and services.”
+“Irrespective of what industry you’re in, Customer Service is ultimately an extension of a company’s brand, products, and services.”

 “Customer expectations continually evolve and are constantly re-shaped by companies who have innovated their experiences.
 Ever been surprised by how easy it was to do something?
 Be it needing to return a parcel, make a purchase, receive a refund, submit an application, or make an appointment, these experiences have all been transformed by technology that has streamlined and shortened these processes and made them more bearable.
 Those kinds of experiences raise the bar and become the standard for what good looks like.”